Celebrate Data Privacy Day with a Data Privacy Week Wrap-up

 It’s here!
 Data Privacy Day – the annual day that aims to inspire dialogue, empower individuals and kickstart companies into protecting stored personal information.
-If you’re unaware of your data privacy storage and data destruction processes, today is your day to look under the hood (if you missed start of our weeklong series, go here).
+If you’re unaware of your data privacy storage and data destruction processes, today is your day to look under the hood (if you missed the start of our weeklong series, go here).

-John Shegerian weights in on data privacy
+John Shegerian weighs in on data privacy

 Not just the co-founder of the largest fully integrated IT and electronics asset disposition company in the US, John Shegerian is an author, panelist and authority on recycling.
 His company ERI has paved the way for the electronic recycling, data protection and ITAD industries and he knows firsthand the dangers of data access from end of life IT assets.

 “It is critical – now more than ever before – that businesses make it a priority to safeguard the data stored on electronic devices.
 Not enough organizations pay attention to the potential of a compromising breach via the electronics hardware they use … and what happens to that confidential information and its stored data at asset disposition.
 For environmental, social and governance (ESG) purposes and for companies committed to a circular economy (where devices are not thrown away after they are used but broken down responsibly so that all materials can be used in the making of new products), these devices should be responsibly managed so that all the materials extracted from the devices are diverted from landfills and put to beneficial re-use.
 When that happens, part of the process should also always include complete, physical data destruction.